m3db/m3/site/content/how_to/any_remote_storage.md

   -v "$CONFIG_DIR/datasource.yml:/etc/grafana/provisioning/datasources/datasource.yml" grafana/grafana:latest
 ```

-You shold be able to access Grafana on `http://localhost:3000` and explore some metrics.
+You should be able to access Grafana on `http://localhost:3000` and explore some metrics.

 ### Using rollup and mapping rules